-The Michigan-Shanghai Jiao Tong University Joint Institute (UM-SJTU JI, JI hereafter) 2020 Winter Design Expo opened on December 9 at Long Bin Building, displaying 36 innovative design projects from a number of autumn experimental courses of freshmen and senior students including “Introduction to Engineering” and “System Design and Implementation”.
+The University of Michigan-Shanghai Jiao Tong University Joint Institute (UM-SJTU JI, JI hereafter) 2020 Winter Design Expo opened on December 9 at Long Bin Building, displaying 36 innovative design projects from a number of autumn experimental courses of freshmen and senior students including “Introduction to Engineering” and “System Design and Implementation”.
 Online live broadcasting was set up for the first time in which two JI broadcasters introduced the exhibition and showed the students’ design works in the building.

 Two JI broadcasters introduce the design expo in front of the event poster.

 Sharp decrease of interpersonal contact under the global COVID-19 pandemic triggers rapid development of the industrial unmanned equipments.
 Creative design projects were displayed on site by JI students focusing on the unmanned intelligent technologies in response to such market trend.

 The era of e-commerce generates a huge courier service industry.
 In 2019 alone, Chinese courier firms handled a total of 63 billion parcels, or 45 per capita.
 Drone delivery is a solution for the huge courier challenge.
 Using drones to deliver small parcels to customers saves human labor and improves efficiency.
 The Automatic Parcel Delivery Drone Base Station project team of senior students developed a portable, low-cost drone delivery system that can be mounted on delivery trucks, in which drone can automatically take off from and land on the docking station, and execute simple delivery tasks, all with one tap on an android app.